Alumni, Donors & Supporters Policy

 - Conducting surveys

-- Providing services, such as Goodenough Alumni Online portal
+- Providing services, such as the Goodenough Online Alumni Community website

 - Sending you fundraising proposals and appeals for donations

-- Contacting you via telephone for an Annual Telephone Campaign
+- Contacting you via telephone for via email for our digital fundraising campaigns or by telephone for an Annual Telephone Campaign

-- Inviting you to College and Alumni events, such as Annual Alumni Reception
+- Inviting you to College and Alumni events; such as the Annual Alumni Reception

 - Promotion of other opportunities and services available to you (i.e. offers available through the Alumni network groups)